Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Application to particle systems

 We introduce the following change of variables in the kernel $K_t(n_i,x_i;n_j,x_j)$:

-(more properly, $x_i$ should be taken to be the integer part of the right hand side, but we ignore this here and below).
-After the change of variables in the Fredholm determinant we are on a lattice of size $\ep^{1/2}$ and the limiting Fredholm determinant will be computed on $L^2(\{x_1,\dotsc,x_m\}\times\rr)$, while the projection $\bar\P_{r}$ becomes $\bar\P_{-\fa}$ and the kernel $K_t$ gets multiplied by $\gamma\sigma\ep^{-1/2}$.
+More properly, $x_i$, $n_i$, and $r_i$ should be taken to be the integer part of the right hand side, but we ignore this here and below.
+After the change of variables in the Fredholm determinant we are on a lattice of size $\ep^{1/2}$ and the kernel $K_t$ gets multiplied by $\gamma\sigma\ep^{-1/2}$, while the limiting Fredholm determinant will be computed on $L^2(\{x_1,\dotsc,x_m\}\times\rr)$ and the projection $\bar\P_{r}$ will become $\bar\P_{-\fa}$ .
 Our goal then is to compute, under this scaling